Thomas Chisholm Anstey

 Thomas Chisholm Anstey (1816 – 12 August 1873) was an English lawyer and one of the first Catholic parliamentarians in the nineteenth century.
 He served as Attorney General of Hong Kong for 4 years.
-He also wrote pamphlets on legal and political topics, particularly those relevant to Roman Catholics.
+He also wrote pamphlets on legal and political topics, particularly those relevant to Catholics.

 Early life

 He was the second son of Thomas Anstey (1777–1851) and his wife Mary Turnbull, born in Kentish Town, London.
 In 1823, his father, a lawyer who had gone into commerce, moved to Tasmania, and he followed in 1827 with his elder brother George Alexander (1814–1895).
 In his early education he studied Hebrew with the minister James Garrett.

 Anstey returned to England, intending to take up law, and was educated at school in Wellington, Somerset and at University College London.
 He came under the influence of the Tractarians, and also entered the Middle Temple, being called to the bar in 1839.
 He had become a Catholic convert, married that year, and moved with his wife to Hobart, Tasmania.
 He became a Catholic leader there, and achieved prominence for a court appearance (R. v.
 Espie, 1840).
-But he lost a position as commissioner of insolvent estates after a few months.
+He lost a position as commissioner of insolvent estates after a few months.

 Returning to England, Anstey took an appointment as Professor of Law and Jurisprudence at Prior Park College, Bath.
 By 1846 he had turned his attention to politics, and resigned.

 Political career

-Anstey favoured the repeal of the Union both with Ireland and Scotland.
+On entering politics in 1846, Anstey aligned with the more radical followers of Daniel O'Connell, who died in 1847, and supported William Smith O'Brien.
+He favoured the repeal of the Union both with Ireland and Scotland.
 He was a Liberal in English politics, but Walker classifies him as an Irish Confederate candidate when he was elected Member of Parliament for the Irish constituency of Youghal in 1847.
+An opponent of Lord Palmerston, Anstey often worked with David Urquhart as an ally in foreign policy issues.

 He was not renominated at Youghal in 1852, but contested Bedford in the general election of that year.

-An opponent of Lord Palmerston, Anstey often worked with David Urquhart as ally in foreign policy issues.
-On first entering politics in 1846, he aligned with the more radical followers of Daniel O'Connell, who died in 1847, and supported William Smith O'Brien.